Baeldung/learn-java-logging/README.md

-# Learn Java Logging - Log4j2
+# Learn Java Logging - Logback

-This is the codebase for Module "Log4j2".
+This is the codebase for Module "Logback".

 ======